eovacius/csgodatabase-scraper/README.md

 - Navigate websites like a real browser.
 - Execute custom JavaScript on the page to extract dynamic content.
 - Bypass certain basic anti-bot protections that block simple HTTP requests.
-- Wait for elements to load and handle asynchronous content reliably.
 - And it helps disguise the script as a real user because it operates through an actual browser.

 ## What you'll need